What is a botnet and how does it work?

 - Don’t click on suspicious links.
 Since phishing is commonly used to spread malware and turn your computer into a “zombie”, we recommend thoroughly examining every link you get.
 Hackers can impersonate government organizations and well-known companies to trick you into believing their legitimacy.

 - Practice password hygiene.
 Don’t use the same password for all your accounts.
-Make sure to change any default passwords on your router and IoT devices (smart printer, home security system, etc).
+Make sure to change any default passwords on your router and IoT devices (smart printer, home security system, etc.) to avoid IoT attacks.
 A good password contains upper- and lower-case letters, along with numbers and specials symbols.
 Consider using a password manager like NordPass to enhance protection across all your accounts.

 - Use a VPN.
 A virtual private network (VPN) encrypts your internet traffic, so nobody can see what you do online.
 Perpetrators often use unsecured routers to infect connected devices with malware, either through fake Wi-Fi hotspots or by directly targeting your home network.
 With one NordVPN account, you can protect up to six devices, including your router, and lower the risk of being added to a botnet.